tylerengalla/kickstarter_analysis_challenge/README.md

 ## Overview of Project

-Performing analysis on Kickstarter data to uncover trends for our 'customer'Louise, who is looking to crowdfund her play write "Fever."
+Performing analysis on Kickstarter data to uncover trends for our client Louise, who is looking to crowdfund her play write "Fever."
 She's come close to her goal in a short amount of time but wants to know how similar campaigns fared in relation to 'Launch Date' of their campaign and the 'Funding Goal' they set out to hit.

 ---